What do we offer?

 What Is Email Counselling?

 Email counselling is similar to face to face counselling except that it uses email to communicate.
 So instead of meeting with your counsellor once a week, you will exchange a weekly email.
-It is a space for you think about any personal issues that are troubling you.
+It is a space for you to think about any personal issues that are troubling you.
 The process of writing down your thoughts and feelings enables you to reflect on them, and for your counsellor to also add their reflections.
 It might identify choices you are currently making, and any changes that might be helpful for you.
 As it is time-limited work, it is good to find a focus in your first email exchange with your counsellor, to make the most of the time.

 Not all our counsellors offer email counselling and those that do have completed specific training to enable them to work online.

 Who Is It for?